- Fundraising projects

 Building on a successful model

-The NSW Department of Education encourages schools to maintain sustainable school environments and to encourage students to model this behaviour in the community.
-Youth Community Greening takes this one step further by assisting those communities with the greatest need, especially in rural NSW.
+The NSW Department of Education and Communities encourages schools to maintain sustainable school environments and to encourage students to model this behaviour in the community.
+Youth Community Greening takes this one step further by assisting those communities with the greatest need in both urban and regional NSW.
 The school curriculum will come alive for disadvantaged youth and empower them to change their world.
+Sustainability and Aboriginal Education are two of the key focus areas of the new National Curriculum and the Youth Community Greening program gives schools an opportunity to embrace these two focus areas.

 As far back as 1982 the Trust provided on-site environmental education, horticultural advice and practical assistance to schools and communities in the western area of NSW.
-With funding through Youth Community Greening, we will be able to visit up to 10 isolated schools and communities annually on a two-week 'RBG Goes West' tour.
+Quarterly regional visits bring the Trustís horticultural education skills to the bush.